dear-satan/n-is/README.md

 - **Traditional Gameplay**: Features standard mechanics like:
   - Line clearing
   - Piece rotation
-  - Scoring based on lines cleared
+  - Scoring based on lines cleared and soft/hard drop
   - Increasing difficulty

 ## How to Run